kubernetes/community/contributors/design-proposals/container-runtime-interface-v1.md

 ### Pod/Container Lifecycle

-The PodSandbox’s lifecycle is decoupled from the containers, i.e., a sandbox is created before any containers, and can exist after all containers in it have terminated.
+The PodSandbox's lifecycle is decoupled from the containers, i.e., a sandbox is created before any containers, and can exist after all containers in it have terminated.